 So what documents do you need?

 Documents alone do not achieve compliance.
 The GDPR is, in large part, about providing individuals with more transparency.
-So as a small charity you should think about your documents as a toolkit to help you improve the experience of individuals who engage with your charity.
+So as a membership organisation you should think about your documents as a toolkit to help you improve the experience of individuals who engage with your organisation.

 This list sets out the key tools you should have in place.
 Items 1 and 2 are standalone documents and items 3 & 4 are snippets of text that will change dependent on the context in which they are shown.

 1. Data Protection Policy

 This is an internal document explaining how you as a membership organisation ensure you will manage data responsibly in a way that continues to comply with data protection legislation.
 For more on this read this post and associated template on data protection policies.

 This document contains a complete public statement about how your organisation deals with personal data.

 3. Consent statement